Continuous Assortment Optimization with Logit Choice Probabilities under Incomplete Information: Literature

 \section{Literature}

 To put our work into the right perspective, we proceed by providing an account of the most relevant branches of the existing literature.

 The idea of considering a continuous spectrum of products is a well-established concept in several branches of the literature.
 Within the economics literature, for example, this idea is studied in the context of vertical product differentiation and customer self-selection.
-The seminal work \cite{Mussa1978} assumes a linear utility-based model in which a seller offers a continuous spectrum of quality levels and tries to optimally match customers of different types to prices and quality levels.
+The seminal work by \cite{Mussa1978} assumes a linear utility-based model in which a seller offers a continuous spectrum of quality levels and tries to optimally match customers of different types to prices and quality levels.
 Their model was generalized by \cite{Moorthy1984} to include preferences that are nonlinear in the customer's type.
-More recently, \cite{Pan2012} considered vertical product differentiation in the context of assortment optimization, focusing on determining the optimal positioning of products to offer and corresponding selling prices. \cite{Keskin2019} consider a continuum of quality levels in a customer self-selection framework, and analyze dynamic learning of uncertain production costs.
+More recently, \cite{Pan2012} considered vertical product differentiation in the context of assortment optimization, focusing on determining the optimal positioning of products to offer and corresponding selling prices. \cite{Keskin2019} consider a continuum of quality levels in a customer self-selection framework, and analyze dynamic learning of uncertain production costs. \cite{denBoer2020b} study the problem of optimally pricing and positioning a finite number of horizontally differentiated products represented by points on the unit interval, and design asymptotically optimal learning policies.
 Assortment optimization with product sets with a continuous structure have also been studied by \cite{Gaur2006} and \cite{Fisher2014}, who both view products as entities in an attribute space and focus explicitly on modeling substitution for finding the optimal assortment.
 Another example is \cite{Dewan2003}, which studies optimal product customization using the continuous, locational Salop model to determine an optimal (sub)spectrum of products to offer.
-With the exception of \cite{Keskin2019}, the literature mentioned above assumes that the model primitives are known to the seller.
+With the exception of \cite{denBoer2020b} and \cite{Keskin2019}, the literature mentioned above assumes that the model primitives are known to the seller.